Soldiers' and Sailors' Monument (Manhattan)

-The Soldiers' and Sailors' Memorial Monument is a monument located at 89th Street and Riverside Drive in Riverside Park in the Upper West Side of Manhattan, New York City.
+The Soldiers' and Sailors' Memorial Monument is located in Riverside Park, at the intersection of 89th Street and Riverside Drive, on the Upper West Side of Manhattan in New York City.
 It commemorates Union Army soldiers and sailors who served in the American Civil War.
 It is an enlarged version of the Choragic Monument of Lysicrates in Athens, and was designed by the firm of Stoughton & Stoughton with Paul E. M. DuBoy.
-The monument was completed in 1902.
+The monument was completed May 26, 1902.

 History

 Early history

 The monument was first suggested in 1869.
 However, little was done to create the monument until 1893 – at a time the memory of the war was fading and there was a wave of nostalgia for the Civil War in the country – when the New York State legislature established a Board of Commissioners for a monument to the soldiers and sailors who had served in the Union Army during the American Civil War.
-Originally set to be built at Fifty-ninth Street and Fifth Avenue then at Mount Tom (83rd Street and Riverside Drive) the project was delayed for many years because many organizations in the city could not agree on a site for the monument.
+Originally set to be built at 59th Street and Fifth Avenue then at Mount Tom (83rd Street and Riverside Drive) the project was delayed for many years because many organizations in the city could not agree on a site for the monument.
 When the final site was selected, the winning design for the monument had to be redesigned for the new site.

 Ground was broken for the monument on September 21, 1900.
 City Council President Randolph Guggenheimer turned the first spadeful of dirt.
 About 200 people were present at the ground breaking ceremony.
 The first stone was laid in January 1901.
 On the cornerstone was a simple inscription saying that the monument was erected by the citizens of New York.
 It was finally dedicated on Memorial Day in 1902 with President Theodore Roosevelt officiating.
 During the dedication, the monument was unveiled following a parade of Civil War veterans up Riverside Drive.
 The memorial bears the simple inscription: "To the memory of the brave soldiers and sailors who saved the Union".
 The monument cost $300,000 to erect.
 Granite quarried from the Lacasse Quarry located at Derby, Orleans County, Vermont, was used in the construction.

 The white marble monument was designed after a public competition won by architects Charles and Arthur Stoughton.
 Their design was known as the "Temple of Fame".
 The ornamental features were carved by Paul E. M. Duboy (1857–1907), who also was the architect of The Ansonia, an apartment building also on the Upper West Side.
 Inspired by Greek antiquity, the monument is based on the Choragic Monument of Lysicrates in Athens.
 The monument takes the form of a peripteral Corinthian temple raised on a high base, with a tall cylindrical rusticated cella, that carries a low conical roof like a lid, ringed by twelve Corinthian columns.
 Plinths at the entrance to the raised terrace are incised with the names of the New York volunteer regiments and the battles in which they served, as well as Union generals.